MicrosoftDocs/defender-docs/articles/defender-for-cloud/cluster-security-dashboard.md

 CustomerIntent: As the person responsible for the security of a cluster, I want know what views and actions the cluster security dashboard provides, so I can remediate security issues in the cluster.
 ---

-# Azure Kubernetes Security Dashboard views and actions (Preview)
+# Azure Kubernetes Service (AKS) Security Dashboard (Preview)

 The dashboard consolidates operational and security information in one view, empowering platform engineering teams to understand the security risks in their Kubernetes environment, quickly remediate issues, and reduce the risk of overlooking security threats to the cluster.

-The Cluster Security Dashboard allows the user to:
+The AKS Security Dashboard allows the user to:
 - View the security posture of the cluster.
 - Enable Defender for Container plans and configure extensions for the specific cluster resource.
 - Review vulnerability assessment recommendations for containers and node pools.